BarisAlbayrakIEEE/StructuralAnalysis/README.md

 ### 4.2.
 The CS <a id='sec42'></a>

-The CS contains six components:
+The CS contains the following interfaces:
-1. The DAG
+1. The UI interface
-2. The types (i.e. the plugins)
-3. The UI interface
+2. The DAG interface
-4. The SP interface
+3. The SP interface
-5. The MySQL DB interface
+4. The MySQL DB interface
-6. The FE interface
+5. The FE interface

-Firstly, I will discuss on the above issues based on the requests by the UI.
+I will describe the CS following these interfaces.

 #### 4.2.1.
 The UI Interface <a id='sec421'></a>